 The Iraq and Afghanistan Service Grant is available to students whose parents or guardian died as a result of military service in Iraq or Afghanistan after 9/11/2001.
 Students must be under the age of 24 years old or enrolled in college at the time of death of the parent or guardian’s to be eligible.
 The award amount will be equal to the maximum Pell Grant for that academic year.

-If you are currently serving in the military, you may be eligible for funding offered through the Department of Defense Tuition Assistance program.
-Before enrolling, check your eligibility status and the amount for which you qualify with your Service installation education office.
+If you are currently serving in the military, you may be eligible for the Department of Defense Tuition Assistance program.
+Before enrolling in classes, check your eligibility status and the amount for which you qualify with your Service installation education office.

 If you are the spouse or child of a service member who is serving on active duty Title 10 orders in the pay grades of E1-E5, o1-O2, or W1-W2, you may be eligible for financial assistance from the Department of Defense for education, training, and/or the occupational license and credentials necessary for a portable career.

 Tuition Assistance is paid directly to the College and applied to the student's account.

 The Oklahoma National Guard Tuition Waiver Program authorizes the waiver of tuition charges for up to 18 credit hours each semester for students who are members of an Oklahoma National Guard Unit.
 National Guard members must complete the tuition waiver application form available from their unit.
 The National Guard member must be attending a state-supported college or university and have not yet earned a Bachelor's degree.
 Benefits continue for six years from the date of the first application for the tuition waiver.
 The student must maintain a 2.00 Cumulative GPA each semester.
 The Oklahoma National Guard submits a roster of eligible students to OCCC each semester.

 For additional Veterans information visit: OCCC Veterans Services